digitalnsw/endoflife/first-steps/index.md

 Time: Immediate

-When someone dies, some things need to be done immediately.
+When someone dies, some things need to be done right away.

 ## Let authorities know

 If the person was in care when they died or the death was  expected, call their doctor or nurse.

 If the person died unexpectedly or in an accident, call 000.